by Dr. C.H. Weaver M.d. updated 5/2019

 In addition to Rituxan other B cell directed therapies are used to treat MZL.

 Rituxan + Revlimid

 In another trial patients with stage III/IV MZL were treated with Revlimid (lenalidomide) 20 mg daily on days 1 to 21 and Rituxan on day 1 of each 28-day cycle for ≥ 6 to 12 cycles.

-Overall 93% of individuals responded to treatment and 70% of patients achieved a complete remission for an overall 5 - year survival rate of 96%.
+Overall 93% of individuals responded to treatment and 70% of patients achieved a complete remission for a 5 - year survival rate of 96%.
 The most significant side effect was neutropenia occurring in 1/3 of patients.(7)

 Imbruvica® works by blocking a specific protein called Bruton’s tyrosine kinase (BTK).
 The BTK protein transmits important signals that tell B cells to mature and produce antibodies and is needed by specific cancer cells to multiply and spread.
 Imbruvica® targets and blocks BTK, inhibiting cancer cell survival and spread.

 The FDA approval is based on results from a clinical trial assessing the safety and effectiveness of Imbruvica® in 63 patients with MZL who received at least one prior therapy, including all 3 subtypes: mucosa-associated lymphoid tissue (MALT; n=32), nodal MZL (NMZL; n=17), and splenic MZL (SMZL; n=14).
 Overall of patients treated with experienced a response to treatment and 3.2% of patients achieved a complete remission.
 The median time to initial response was 4.5 months and the median duration of response had not been reached with median follow-up of 19.4 months.(6,9)

 - Thieblemont C. Clinical presentation and management of marginal zone lymphomas.
 Hematology Am Soc Hematol Educ Program.
 2005:307-13.